-The 2007 Microsoft® Office adopted an XML-based file format for Microsoft® Office Excel 2007, Microsoft® Office Word 2007, and Microsoft® Office PowerPoint 2007.
-The file format, called Office Open XML Format benefits from the XML capability to be read across different applications and platforms.
+Microsoft® Office adopted an XML-based file format for Microsoft® Office Excel, Microsoft® Office Word, and Microsoft® Office PowerPoint.
+The file format, called Office Open XML Format, uses the capabilities of XML to be read across different applications and platforms.

-oXygen XML Editor allows you to extract, validate, edit and process the XML data stored in Office 2007 files and any other ZIP-based archive.
-These capabilities allow developers to use data from Office 2007 documents together with validation and transformations (using XSLT or XQuery) to other file formats.
+oXygen XML Editor allows you to extract, validate, edit, and process the XML data stored in Office files and other ZIP-based archives.
+These capabilities allow developers to use data from Office documents, along with validation and transformations (using XSLT or XQuery), in other file formats.
 Validation is done using the latest ECMA XML Schemas.

 You can transform, validate, and perform many other operations on files inside an archive.
 When selecting a URL for a specific operation (such as transformation or validation) you can click the Browse for archive file button to navigate and choose the file from a certain archive.

-An archive opened in the Archive Browser is displayed like a tree structure of files and folders.
-You can easily modify this structure by adding, removing or renaming files and folders or edit files.
+An archive opened in the Archive Browser view is displayed in a tree-like structure of files and folders.
+You can easily modify this structure by adding, removing, or renaming files and folders, or edit files.

-It is possible to organize the content of an archive (moving, copying files) opened in the Archive Browser View using drag-and-drop operations.
+It is possible to organize the content of an archive (move, copy files) opened in the Archive Browser view, using drag-and-drop operations.

-You can easily create new OOXML documents using the document templates provided by oXygen for Microsoft® 2007 Excel, PowerPoint and Word.
+You can easily create new OOXML documents using the document templates provided by oXygen for Microsoft® Excel, PowerPoint, and Word.

-With the oXygen Directories Comparison tool you can compare and merge Office 2007 (OOXML) files or other ZIP-based archives seamlessly.
-The archive files are presented as directories allowing the usual comparison and merge operations inside them.
+With the oXygen Compare Directories tool you can compare and merge Office (OOXML) files, or other ZIP-based archives, seamlessly.
+The archive files are presented as directories, allowing you to use the usual comparison and merge operations inside them.

 oXygen XML Editor also supports browsing, processing, and modification of files from other ZIP archives such as: